This page outlines the application process and requirements to become a bookmaker and a bookmakers key employee.

 Finger and palm prints are not required.
 The VCGLR is currently updating the GIE application forms on this website to indicate this change.

-For further information about how to register as a bookmaker, see Frequently Asked Questions - Bookmakers.
+For further information about how to register as a bookmaker, see Frequently Asked Questions - Bookmakers (PDF, 502.95 KB).

-If you would like a copy of any of these publications in a more accessible format, contact us.
+If you would like a copy of any of these documents in a more accessible format, contact us.

 You must also obtain a club bookmaker's licence from the relevant racing industry controlling body such as Racing Victoria Limited, Harness Racing Victoria or Greyhound Racing Victoria.